localden/min-cs-mcp-auth/src/README.md

 # Protected MCP Server Sample

 This sample demonstrates how to create an MCP server that requires OAuth 2.0 authentication to access its tools and resources.
-The server provides weather-related tools protected by JWT bearer token authentication.
+The server provides simple math tools (addition and multiplication) protected by JWT bearer token authentication.

 ## Overview